crimsonpython24/macos-setup/README.md

  6. The ClamAV daemon should now run in the background properly with `freshclam -d`

 ### Running as a Launchd service
-Instead of running `freshclam -d` as a daemon directly, one cna wrap it inside a `launchd` service to trigger it automatically at startup.
+Instead of running `freshclam -d` as a daemon directly, one can wrap it inside a `launchd` service to trigger it automatically at startup.

  1. Check if there is an instance running.
 If there is, kill it:
 ```